Vanessa Goodwin: Career

 Goodwin was a criminologist and lawyer who had worked for the Department of Police and Public Safety.
 She had previously worked as an Associate to the Chief Justice of the Supreme Court of Tasmania, as the Public Affairs Officer for the local Australian Hotels Association branch and as a research assistant for the Tasmanian Governor.

 Goodwin unsuccessfully contested the state seat of Franklin at the 2006 Tasmanian election, and the federal seat of Franklin at the 2007 federal election.

 In 2009, Tasmanian Legislative Council member for Pembroke, Allison Ritchie, resigned, causing a by-election.
 Goodwin stood as the Liberal candidate, and won by a large margin.
 She was re-elected in 2013.

 After the 2014 Tasmanian election, Goodwin was appointed Attorney-General, Minister for Justice, Minister for Corrections and Minister for the Arts, as well as Leader for the Government in the Legislative Council.

-Goodwin resigned on 2 October 2017 due to health reasons.
+Goodwin resigned on 2 October 2017 for health reasons.
 Her seat was filled in a by-election, which was won by Labor's Jo Siejka.